mmorub/gimbal2022/README.md

 <span style="color: red"> TODO: animated gif of the 5 step responses to illustrate the text block above</span>

+## Record the step response with the arduino
+**All required code is in lab/step002-open-loop-step-response/arduino/**.

 The resulting motion of the rotor and camera is the desired step response.
 We will record it with the serial monitor, and then use it identify a transfer function in matlab in the next step.
 Carry out these steps to record the step responses:
  * Open an **empty arduino sketch**.
 Connect the arduino with the USB cable and upload the empty sketch.
 Keep the empty sketch, just so you can quickly upload it if something goes wrong.
  * Make sure the external power supply for the motor driver is set to 7.5V. **Plug in the power supply**.